Woman Burns Book By Priest, Says He Assaulted Her In 1977

-DETROIT, Mich.
-(CBS DETROIT/ AP) — A 57-year-old woman who says was sexually assaulted by a priest in 1977 burned his book outside the archdiocese headquarters in downtown Detroit.
+DETROIT (CBS DETROIT/AP) — A woman who says she was sexually assaulted by a priest in 1977 burned his book outside the archdiocese headquarters in downtown Detroit.

-Hunton told state police that she confronted him in 2010 and he claimed to have no recollection.
+Hunton says the priest is in his 90s.
+She told state police that she confronted him in 2010 and he claimed to have no recollection.
+The Associated Press isn’t identifying the priest because he hasn’t been charged.

 The Detroit Archdiocese says it hadn’t received any prior allegations.
 The archdiocese urges anyone with knowledge of abuse by clergy to contact police or the attorney general’s office.

-Hunton says she’s starting a local chapter of SNAP, which stands for Survivors Network of those Abused by Priests.

 © 2019 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
-The Associated Press contributed to this story.
+Associated Press contributed to this report.

 You must log in to post a comment.